 The business of innovation, creativity, agile, design thinking, inventions, Teslas, and other crazy Google Pixels has been in full swing recently.
 And I love it, and I think – in comparison to how it was (or wasn’t, actually) encouraged when I was growing up – it’s excellent!
 Without nurturing the creative side, we won’t go far, and I think that much is clear.

-But with this, I think there’s a bit of a scare looming when we go the innovation road for the sake of innovating and being cool and on top, but without any substantial reason.
+But with this, I think there’s a bit of a scare looming when we go the innovation road for the sake of innovating and being cool, but without any substantial reason.
 Me no like that.
 There are a few traps we can fall into when we follow any trends blindly.

 You can hear more about them in my presentation.
 But don’t be gloom, I’ll share my ideas on how to make it all better too!